3mdeb/news-and-ideas/blog/content/post/2020-08-21-booting-coreboot-on-cometlake.md

 ```

 Great...
 Another problem occurred, but this one is more serious.
 FSP memory
-init return an error, that means memory training failed.
+init return an error, that means memory training has failed.
 So either we have
 unsupported memory configuration by FSP or we have incorrect FSP binary.

 > FSP stands for Firmware Support Package and it is a binary released by Intel